Oral, head and neck cancers

 Oral cancer

-According to the American Cancer Society, approximately 54,000 people in the U.S. are diagnosed with oral, oropharyngeal, and other head and neck cancers yearly.
+According to the American Cancer Society, more than 58,000 people in the U.S. are diagnosed with oral, oropharyngeal, and other head and neck cancers yearly.
 Oral cancer occurs most commonly in the tongue, cheeks, throat, floor of the mouth, lips, and minor salivary glands.
 They can appear as small red or white spots or painless mouth ulcers that don’t heal.

 Mouth cancers are more common in people over 40, particularly men.
 The death rate associated with oral cancer is particularly high because it’s usually discovered in an advanced stage.
 Early detection is key to increasing your chances for a favorable recovery.